 Tourism activities in coastal areas have both direct and indirect effects.
 Below is a detailed look at both the direct and indirect effects of coastal tourism.

-To start with, scuba diving and snorkeling cause physical damage to delicate marine habitats including stirring and kicking up sediment.
+- Direct effects: To start with, scuba diving and snorkeling cause physical damage to delicate marine habitats including stirring and kicking up sediment.
 Fishing is another activity that contributes substantially to the exploitation of fish stocks.
 Moreover, fishing even for sport depletes the stocks available to local fishers.
 Yachting and motor boating also harm marine environments when vessels drop their anchors to the ocean floor.
 Finally, collectors of rare marine life contribute to the exploitation of these endangered species as well as introduce an element of competition with local communities over dwindling fishing resources.

 Pollution Case Study

-The Cook Island spends about $5.6 million, or 3.12% of its GDP, annually to deal with watershed pollution.
+Cook Island spends about $5.6 million, or 3.12% of its GDP, annually to deal with watershed pollution.
 This is according to a 2006 report that focused on Rarotonga Island, which is Cook Island’s largest Island.
 Although this amount is insignificant compared to the tourism industry’s global revenues, it translates to 3.12% of the Cook Islands’ annual GDP.

 Destruction of coral reefs in the Caribbean

 Sadly, coastal tourism is responsible for the destruction of coral reefs in the Caribbean.
-For instance, pollution, tourism related activities, and overfishing have caused coral reef ecosystems in the Caribbean to decline by 50% since the 1970s.
+For instance, pollution, tourism-related activities, and overfishing have caused coral reef ecosystems in the Caribbean to decline by 50% since the 1970s.
 This is particularly disturbing because the Caribbean region is home to 9% of the world’s known coral reef habitats.
 Complete destruction of these reefs would cost the Caribbean region’s tourism and fisheries industries losses of up to $3 billion annually.
 A good example of a country that would be hurt by this destruction is Belize, which earns 12 to 15% of its GDP from activities related to coral reef tourism.
 It is worth noting that coral reef destruction in the aforementioned destinations is largely due to recreation activities, introduction of invasive species, water pollution, marine life feeding by humans (causes changes in marine life behavior), and overturning and breakage of coral habitats by boat anchors and disposal of debris and trash in coral reef environments.

 Loss of Marine Barriers

-Mining of coral rock and sand in the Maldives was so destructive it required the building of a protective wall at a cost of $10 million per km.
+The mining of coral rock and sand in the Maldives was so destructive it required the building of a protective wall at a cost of $10 million per km.
 In the Mediterranean, 75% of sand dunes found in the coastline that stretches from Spain to Sicily have been destroyed by urban developments.
 The same is true in New Zealand where the acreage under active dunes decreased by 70% between 1900 and 2000 (from 129,000 ha to about 39,000 ha).

-Tourism increases demand for seafood thereby leading to overfishing.
+Tourism increases the demand for seafood thereby leading to overfishing.
 This state of affairs caused fishers in the South Atlantic, New England, and the Gulf of Mexico to catch just a quarter of the fish they would have netted were fish stocks allowed to replenish in 2009.
 Data from the EU shows that overfishing caused the loss of 100,000 jobs and cost the fishing industry $4.1 billion in losses.

 Water Resources Overuse